Maciej-Wilczyk/elevator-system-server/README.md

   * set the number of elevators and floors
   * create, update, save and load data
 * comunication with REST client
+## Basic overview
+After starting, the server checks if it has any configuration saved in the database.
+If not, it asks the client to provide such data.
+If the configuration is set, the server waits for requests from the client, do tasks, response and update database.